Integrating with Lemonade Server

 Identifying Existing Installation

-To identify if Lemonade Server is installed on a system, you can use the lemonade-server CLI command, which is added to path when using our installer.
+To identify if Lemonade Server is installed on a system, you can use the lemonade CLI, which is added to PATH when using our installer.
 This is a reliable method to:

 - Verify if the server is installed.